Tinkerforge/doc/en/source/Software/API_Bindings_JavaScript.rst

 * Node.js 0.10 or newer, or any recent browser with WebSocket support (tested with Chrome, Firefox and Internet Explorer)

+.. note:
+ Support for 64 bit integers was only recently added to Node.js as well as the browsers.
+ Functions and callbacks that requre 64 bit integer support will return the error code 91 (``IPConnection.ERROR_INT64_NOT_SUPPORTED``) when called in older browsers or versions of Node.js.

 .. _api_bindings_javascript_install:

 Installation